 of the stem/trunk as they develop.

-around your trees, or clear it away leaving at least a 60cm circle.
-This
+trees, or clear it away leaving at least a 60cm circle.
+This will stop

-will stop hungry rabbits sitting on top of the snow and damaging your
+hungry rabbits sitting on top of the snow and damaging your valuable

 The price per single guard is 60p+Vat.
 (Discount percentage applied to your tree order will also apply to the rabbit guard price).

 The answer to this depends on numerous factors •

 The fruit type (apple, pear etc) • The rootstock your variety it grafted on •

 The pruning technique employed.• The tree's situation/location • Its pollination group - It can easily get complicated but the main thing to remember is your tree has the capacity to bear fruit.
 There is nothing that a nursery can do to inhibit fruit but formation